rickyzhou0419-byte/AI-Culture-Lab/01-story-snake/01-strategic-research-and-positioning.md

 - attend weekend Chinese school;
 - can converse at home but have limited literacy.

-The shared condition is not simply “low Chinese ability.”
-It is limited access to meaningful, low-pressure situations in which Chinese language and cultural knowledge feel relevant to the child’s own actions.
+The shared condition is not simply "low Chinese ability."
+It is limited access to meaningful, low-pressure situations in which Chinese language and cultural knowledge feel relevant to the child's own actions.

 ### Evidence of a reachable audience

 The U.S. Census Bureau estimated that **3.495 million** people age five and older spoke Chinese, including Mandarin and Cantonese, at home in 2019.
 This included approximately **305,100 children ages 5–14** and **201,400 people ages 15–19**.
 These figures exclude heritage families who no longer use Chinese at home, so they define a visible audience rather than the full potential audience.[^1]

 Research on heritage-language families also cautions against assuming that an educational app automatically feels like play.
-In a study of 212 families, children and parents distinguished the identity of **language learner** from **game player**; the authors found that technology’s value depended partly on family practice and the relationship between gameplay and heritage language.[^2]
+In a study of 212 families, children and parents distinguished the identity of **language learner** from **game player**; the authors found that technology's value depended partly on family practice and the relationship between gameplay and heritage language.[^2]

 ### User, buyer, and partner are different